raghavrover/NxtTrendsShoppingApp/README.md

 <summary>Login</summary>
 <br/>

-- User is Authenticated by making a HTTP POST request to the **NxtTrendzLoginApiUrl**.
+- User is Authenticated by making an HTTP POST request to the **NxtTrendzLoginApiUrl**.
 If authentication is successful a JWT Token is sent in response for further authorization and directed to **HOME** Page.
 If authentication fails an ERROR message will be displayed.
 </details>

 <details>
 <summary>Home</summary>
 <br/>

-- In home page by using Navigation menu a user can navigate to different pages like Products, Cart and Login.
+- In the home page by using the Navigation Menu a user can navigate to different pages like Products, Cart, and Login.
-- And a description about clothes and to get you started Shopping.
+- And a description of clothes to get you started Shopping.
 </details>

 <details>
 <summary>Products</summary>
 <br/>

-- All products data is fetched by making an HTTP GET request to **NxtTrendzAllProductsApiUrl** and the fetched data will be rendered.
+- Products data is fetched by making an HTTP GET request to **NxtTrendzAllProductsApiUrl** and the fetched data will be rendered.
 - Another HTTP GET request is made to the **NxtTrendzPrimeDealsApiUrl** to get Prime Deals.
 If the user is of prime type all prime deals are fetched and rendered.
-Incase if the user is non-prime API call is rejected and the rejection will be handled and a banner will be displayed.
+If the user is non-prime API call is rejected, the rejection will be handled and a banner will be displayed.
   <details>
   <summary>Features</summary>
   <br/>

-  - Filter the products based category, rating, and price.
+  - Filter the products based on category, rating, and price.
   - Search for a product.
   </details>